Tracing the Origins - Overseas Landscapes

 65保罗·高更《河岸上的女人》-编辑 拷贝.jpg

-Paul Gauguin's "Women on the Riverbank"
+Paul Gauguin's "The Woman on the Riverbank"

 66文森特·威廉·梵高《盛开的果园》-编辑 拷贝.jpg